pgEdge/cli/BUILD-README.md

 # PGEDGE NodeCtl Project

-## Creating a build environment on el9
+## Creating a build environment on el8 or el9

 ### 1.)
 Create a directory named ~/dev